Winston Parks: Politehnica Timișoara

 He returned to Europa and signed for the Romanian club in summer 2008.
 Parks made his debut in an away match against FC Argeş where he played just one minute.
 He scored his first two goals against CS Otopeni in a 2–2 draw.
 In an away match at Gloria Bistriţa he made his worst match of his career and was criticized by the chairman Marian Iancu and put him on transfer list.

 Khazar Lankaran

-On 13 August 2010, he was loaned out to FK Khazar Lankaran with option to buy him at end of the season.
+On 13 August 2010, he was loaned out to Khazar Lankaran with option to buy him at end of the season.
 He was the goalscorer of the team on 2010–11 season.

-FK Baku
+Baku

 Parks joined Baku from at the start of the 2011–12 season.
-After 9 goals in 36 appearances in all competitions for Baku, he left the club at the end of the 2012/13 season.
+After 9 goals in 36 appearances in all competitions for Baku, he left the club at the end of the 2012–13 season.

 Uruguay Coronado

 In September 2013, Parks joined Costa Rican Primera División side Uruguay Coronado.

 Ahead of the 2014 Verano season, Parks moved to second division side Siquirreña and in summer 2014 he returned to his hometown to play for Limón.
 He joined Santos de Guápiles in January 2015.